-"We don't have that part in stock," he said.
-[1] "I'll have to order one.
-[1] can install it Saturday."
-He congratulated us on our nine-year-old refrigerator.
+"We don't have that part in stock," he said.^[1]"I'll have to order one.^[1]I can install it Saturday."^[1]{SEP}He congratulated us on our nine-year-old refrigerator.
 "You're lucky yours has lasted so long.
 Most fridges need new parts after only five years."

-When I saw his estimate, I said, "Maybe it would be cheaper to buy a new one."
+When I saw his estimate, I said, ""Maybe it would be cheaper to buy a new one."

-"No," he insisted "Your design is a style that's no longer being manufactured.
-It's the best ever made."
-He added, "If you defrost the freezer yourself, that might save some labor costs when we install the new part."
+"No," he insisted.""
+Your design is a style that's no longer being manufactured.
+It's the best ever made." added, "If you defrost the freezer yourself, see that might save some labor costs when we install the new part."

-With little time to spare, our son from across town hurried over, and in short order, sepdrove away with the contents of our freezer in the trunk of his Mercury.
+With little time to spare, our son from across town hurried over, and in short order, $\frac{1}{12}$ drove away with the contents of our freezer in the trunk of his Mercury.

-The repairman's defrosting instructions were simple: To defrost the fridge, unplug it Exp.
-Catch the water as the ice melts.
-To defrost the failed to mention was that water would drain from several different spots, at random times, thour after hour, all through the night.
-Every time we spotted a puddle, by we caught it with a towel so as not to damage our floors.
-By morning, every towel in the house was wet.
+The repairman's defrosting instructions were simple: SFP To defrost the fridge, unplug it.
+SFP Catch the water as the ice melts."SFP What he failed to mention was that water would drain from several different spots, at random times, SFP hour after hour, SFP all through the night.
+SFP Every time we spotted a puddle, SFP we caught it with a towel so as not to damage our floors.
+SFP By morning, every towel in the house was wet.